-18. LUCE MEMORIAL FOREST.
+- 15. LUCE MEMORIAL FOREST.
 This 78-acre property was conveyed to the New England Forestry Foundation (NEFF) in 1991 by James M. Smith and Julia H.M.
 Smith Solmssen.
 Three contiguous parcels have been under professional management by NEFF since 1951.
-There are no marked trails, but the area is open for hiking, hunting, and other nonmotorized recreation.
-No off-road vehicles or overnight camping.
-Directions: From Readfield Corner, go west on Main Street (Route 17) 0.5 mile.
-Turn left onto Sturtevant Hill Road and go 2.2 miles.
+There are no marked trails, but the area is open for hiking, hunting, and other non-motorized recreation during day-time hours.
+Directions: From Readfield Corner, go west on Main St. (Route 17) 0.5 mile.
+Turn left onto Sturtevant Hill Rd. and go 2.2 miles.
 Turn right onto Huntoon Lane and go 0.3 mile.
-Park on the right at the sign for the Emily Luce Memorial Forest.

-19. ALLEN-WHITNEY MEMORIAL FOREST.
+Park on the right at the sign for the Luce Memorial Forest. - 16.
+ALLEN-WHITNEY MEMORIAL FOREST.
 Though located in Manchester, this 708-acre managed woodland connects to important open space lands in Readfield.
 The property was settled during colonial times by the Allen family, which was active in publishing and real estate in Augusta.
 Edward A. Whitney deeded the first parcel of this forest to the New England Forestry Foundation in 1955.
 A woods road system provides access for forest management as well as hiking, hunting, fishing, and nature study.
 Snowmobiles are allowed on maintained trails.
 No other off-road vehicles or camping are permitted.
 Directions: From Main Street (Route 17), go 1.25 miles north on Gordon Road.
 Turn right and go 2.5 miles on Scribner Hill Road.
 At the crest of a hill, park on the right at the sign for the Allen-Whitney Memorial Forest.